-- 1. Open the selected asset type.
-In the right panel, select the Editor Tab. - In the Tabs section, select the tab to which the Applied Asset Policies element is added. - In the Elements section, click Add.
-The Select an Element Type to Add dialog is displayed. - Select the Applied Asset Policies option from the Element Type list. - Click OK.
-The Edit Applied Asset Policies dialog is displayed. - Enter an appropriate name in the Display Name text box. - Click OK.
-The Applied Asset Policies element appears bearing its assigned name in the list in the Elements section. - Change the right panel display to the Viewer Tab. - In the Hidden Elements section, select the Applied Asset Policies element.
+- 2. In the Tabs section, select the tab to which the Applied Asset Policies element is added. - 3.
+In the Elements section, click Add.
+The Select an Element Type to Add dialog is displayed. - 4.
+Select the Applied Asset Policies option from the Element Type list. - 5.
+Click OK.
+The Edit Applied Asset Policies dialog is displayed. - 6.
+Enter an appropriate name in the Display Name text box. - 7.
+Click OK.
+The Applied Asset Policies element appears bearing its assigned name in the list in the Elements section. - 8.
+Change the right panel display to the Viewer Tab. - 9.
+In the Hidden Elements section, select the Applied Asset Policies element.
 The Move Element dialog is displayed. - 10.
 Select an appropriate Applied Asset Policies element from the Move Applied Asset Policies to list. - 11.
 Save the Asset Type.